sihui24/ABL-SSGN/README.md

 2、main_brain.py: run this file for training and testing.
 3、model.py: the network.

-The complete code will be public soon after the paper is accepted.
+The complete code will be public soon.